greenboxal/doggohub/doc/administration/monitoring/performance/influxdb_configuration.md

 This does the following:

 1. Enable UDP and bind it to port 8089 for all addresses.
-2. Store any data received in the "gitlab" database.
+2. Store any data received in the "doggohub" database.
 3. Define a batch of points to be 1000 points in size and allow a maximum of 5 batches _or_ flush them automatically after 1 second.
 4. Define a UDP read buffer size of 200 MB.